 - A pacemaker controls abnormal heart rhythms and therefore, will not provide valid results when conducting biometric research

-- For eye tracking, glasses including readers or progressive lense eyeglasses
+- For eye-tracking, glasses including readers or progressive lens eyeglasses

 - Definitely no bifocal glasses, they are very thick and create the ultimate distortion

 - Normally glasses may work, but because of risk of impacting the ability of eye tracking to work efficiently, it is an automatic disqualifier

 - Lasik eye surgery